carbonblack/cb-isight-connector/README.md

 Once the software is installed via YUM, then copy the `/etc/cb/integrations/isight/isight.config.template` file to `/etc/cb/integrations/isight/isight.config`.
 Edit this file and place your API and secret key into the `iSightRemoteImportPublicKey` and `iSightRemoteImportPrivateKey` options.
-Also place an API token associated with an administrative Cb user into the `carbonblack_server_token` option.
+Also place an API token associated with a Cb user with Global Administrator rights into the `carbonblack_server_token` option.

 Run the integration once to make sure the configuration worked:
 ```